 For studying Design & Technology – Modules in or closely related to the subject being applied for will need to form at least 50% of the degree content.

-Experience in a relevant setting is important as it will help you to make sure that you are aware of the role of a teacher in the twenty-first century.
+Experience in a relevant setting is useful as it will help you to make sure that you are aware of the role of a teacher in the twenty-first century.
 The course is intensive and demanding and you need to be very sure that you understand and are suited to a career in the teaching profession.
 It is also important to obtain as we look for evidence of recent experience on your application form, and you will also need to talk about your recent experience in a relevant setting at interview, reflecting on what you have learned.

 When shortlisting for interview, we will consider the following aspects of your experience: